Deir Yassin: Geography

 Deir Yassin was built on the eastern slopes of a hill, with an elevation of roughly 800 m above sea level and commanding a wide view all around it.
 The village faced the western suburbs of Jerusalem which were 1 km away.
 The city center of Jerusalem was about 5 km to the east.
 It was separated from the city by a terraced valley planted with fig, almond, and olive orchards.
 Along the northern rim of the valley ran a secondary road linking Deir Yassin to the suburbs and to the main Jaffa Road which was about 2 km to the north.

 The total land area of the village consisted of 2,857 dunams (286 hectares), of which 94.5% was Arab-owned, 5.3% was Jewish-owned and the remainder was public property.
 Cultivable land amounted to a total of 866 dunams (30%) (87 hectares), all of which was grown with grains and owned mostly by Arabs.
 The built-up area of the village was 12 dunams.

 Demographics

 Khirbet Ayn al-Tut had a population of 39 in 1596, during early Ottoman rule.
 In the 1922 British Mandate census, Deir Yassin had a population of 254.
 Its population had increased from 429 in the 1931 census to 750 in 1948 and its houses from 91 in the former year to 144 in the latter.
-Before its ravage in 1948, it is estimated that Deir Yassin had 610 Muslim inhabitants in the 1945 statistics. he five hamulas (clans) of Deir Yassin were the Shahada, 'Aql, Hamidad, Jabir and Jundi.
+Before its ravage in 1948, it is estimated that Deir Yassin had 610 Muslim inhabitants in the 1945 statistics.
+The five hamulas (clans) of Deir Yassin were the Shahada, 'Aql, Hamidad, Jabir and Jundi.